lp-wan/archi/schc-architecture.md

 # SCHC Architecture

-As described in {{rfc8824}}, SCHC feasibility enables combining several SCHC Instances.
+As described in {{rfc8824}}, SCHC  combining several SCHC Instances.
 The {{rfc8724}} states that a SCHC Instance needs the rules to process C/D and F/R before the session starts and that the SoR of the instance control layer cannot be modified.
 However, the rules may be updated in certain instances to improve the performance of C/D, F/R, or CORECONF_Management.
 The {{-SCHCAC}} defines the possible modifications and who can modify, update, create and delete Rules or part of them in the instances' SoR.